-In below example, I am using CHOOSE Function with a drop-down list to calculate four(sum, average, max, and mix) different things.
+In the below example, I am using CHOOSE Function with a drop-down list to calculate four(sum, average, max, and mix) different things.
 I have used below formula to calculate the all four things with CHOOSE Function.

 I have created a small table with the name of all four calculations which I want and inserted a serial number to each in the corresponding cell.

 After that, I have created a drop down list for all four calculations.

 Now, to get index number in choose function from that small table I have created a lookup formula which will return serial number as per the value selected in drop down list.

 And, instead of values, I have used four formulas for 4 different calculation.
 Whenever you select calculation type with drop down list it will change the calculation.